matter-labs/zksync-web-era-docs/docs/dev/testnet/known-issues.md

 **Solution.** As above, make sure to keep aside a small amount to cover the fee.

-## Fee within the wallet is only in ETH

-Very soon you will be able to pay the fee within the wallet in other tokens.

 <!---
 ## My contract does not compile, due to an error with “cyclic dependencies”